 Our annual programme includes seven lectures, a members’ meeting, site visits and guided walks to industrial sites past and present.

 Meetings are currently held online using Zoom.
-Our programme can be found here.
+Our programme, including links to some recordings of talks, can be found here.

 Members receive email news updates about industrial history in Yorkshire and beyond and three Newsletters a year.
 Back issues of the Newsletter can be read here.

 Members also have access to the YAHS and other collections at the Brotherton Library, University of Leeds.

 In collaboration with other societies we have created a database that is an archive of members’ research, images and other media and which provides web access to information about Yorkshire’s vast range of industrial sites, pre-Roman to 21st century – use the Quick Link opposite.

 - Member of our parent body, the Yorkshire Archaeological & Historical Society, who can join the Section at a special rate

 - Member of the Industrial History Section only

 Subscriptions are due on the 1st January each year.

 As a registered charity, the Yorkshire Archaeological & Historical Society is eligible for the Gift Aid scheme.
 If you are a UK taxpayer you can at no extra cost to yourself make every pound you subscribe worth an extra 25 pence!